 In the FY14 Proposed CIP cycle, the conceptual plan for future design and construction projects was modified; the overall project cost estimate was reduced to \$103.83 million and fewer sub-phases included funding to cover the potential construction projects since the plan for the future would not be fully developed until after the technology study mentioned above was completed and the findings evaluated, which has been done.
-See the 'scope' sections below for additional information regarding which sub-phases are funded and which are currently placeholders.
+See the 'scope' sections below for information regarding which sub-phases are funded; the zero-funded "placeholders" are no longer shown.